-- Democracy as method or goal in national, international or other organisations (e.g. labour unions, political parties etc.); - The need for the involvement of all citizens in political decision-making; - Support for parts of democratic regimes (rule of law, division of powers, independence of courts etc.).
+- Democracy as method or goal in national, international or other organisations (e.g. labour unions, political parties etc.); - The need for the involvement of all citizens in political decision-making; - Support for either direct or representative democracy; - Support for parts of democratic regimes (rule of law, division of powers, independence of courts etc.).